Hawaii Non-Disclosure Agreement Template

-Download the Hawaii Non-Disclosure Agreement (also called a “confidentiality agreement”) to legally restrict a party from disclosing trade secrets with a person or company outside those mentioned in the contract.
+Download the Hawaii Non-Disclosure Agreement (also called a “confidentiality agreement”) to prevent an employee, contractor, investor, or business entity from disclosing trade secrets with a person or company outside those mentioned in the contract.
 Using the document is a wise move for a company to make, as it not only provides weight to any legal action taken by a party who had trade secrets stolen, it acts as a mental barrier to leaking secrets in the first place.
 The contract is commonly used in the business and medical fields, although any industry in which trade secrets can be used to negatively affect an entity can benefit from the use of an NDA.

 Trade Secret Law

-Hawaii’s trade secret law, the “Uniform Trade Secrets Act,” covers several important topics that should be understood before drafting an NDA in the state.
+Hawaii’s trade secret law, the “Uniform Trade Secrets Act” (UTSA), covers several important topics that should be understood before drafting an NDA in the state.
 The following is a section by section outline of all nine (9) sections of the act:

 - § 482B-1 “Short Title” – the title of the act.